• Skip to primary navigation

 7. You Enjoy Problem-Solving

-After all, you'll need to be a creative problem solver with the ability to troubleshoot various issues that can arise from living off the grid.
+After all, you'll need to be a creative problem solver who can troubleshoot various issues that can arise from living off the grid.
 Especially if you live remotely.

-When our old generators broke down, we had a tough time finding a repair person locally.
+When our old generators broke down, we had difficulty finding a repair person locally.

 Same with our old propane boiler.